neelkanth-patel26/Ocal-Browser/README.md

 **Ocal** is a next-generation, high-performance web browser meticulously crafted for the **Agentic Era**.
 Built on the robust **Electron** framework, it merges a stunning **glassmorphic aesthetic** with industry-leading **stealth technologies**, providing a seamless bridge between human interaction and AI-driven automation.

 > [!IMPORTANT]
-> **Project Rescue (v2.6.78)**: This definitive update introduces a complete reconstruction of our privacy engine, resolving location leaks, regional search engine hijacking, and security blockades on high-traffic platforms.
+> **Project Rescue**: This definitive update introduces a complete reconstruction of our privacy engine, resolving location leaks, regional search engine hijacking, and security blockades on high-traffic platforms.

 ---